Jenesius/vue-modal/docs/guide/config.md

 - animation (Default value **modal-list**).
 Animation name for transition-group.
 - backgroundClose (Default value **true**).
 Closing on click back area of modal.
 - escClose (Default value **true**).
 Closing on press ESC key.
+- **disableInitializationCheck**.
+Default value `false`.
+If you open a modal window after creating a modal-container you need to set this property to `true`.
+Otherwise, you will receive a `NotInitialized` error.